 - Qualitative factors regarding stability, reliability, and documentation and support.

 - Technical issues such as connectivity options, API compatibility, and high-availability features.

 - Systems administration features such as ease of deployment, ease of management, and ease of upgrade, as well as resource monitoring and configuration management.

-- Back office support for things like billing and chargeback.
+- Back-office support for things like billing and chargeback.

 - Commercial support availability, so you can focus on building the application features that are critical to your business rather than chasing cloud platform bugs.

-- Access to resources such as technical specifications and people with the expertise to work on the platform, which may prove easier for popular open source platforms.
+- Access to such resources as technical specifications and people with the expertise to work on the platform, which may prove easier for popular open source platforms.